-In addition to tracking the operating system of actively used connected devices, Technology User Profile details the many devices which online adults use to regularly connect to the Internet.
-The survey-based research details what people do with their devices, where they spend their technology dollars, and how often they update (or don’t updated) their technology products.
+In addition to tracking the age and contracts of Smartphones, Technology User Profile details the many devices which online adults use to regularly connect to the Internet.
+The survey-based research details what people do with their devices, where they spend their technology dollars, and how often they update (or don’t update) their technology products.

-Technology companies who want to know more Windows XP users, or about their current or future customers can contact MetaFacts to learn how to subscribe to the rich resources of Technology User Profile.
+Technology companies who want to know more about technology adoption, wireless technology, or about their current or future customers can contact MetaFacts to learn how to subscribe to the rich resources of Technology User Profile.